zanna-37/I-E_Basis_2019/drafts/03_zanna.md

 - Olivetti & Ferrari: Ethical and aesthetic → the factories are liveble and beautiful, good condition for workers

 # Fouth industrial revolution
-- Digitalization in all spheres of live
+- Digitalization in all spheres of life
-- Globalizaiton
+- Globalization
 - Different demographics `Ex:`_Population ageing, migrations, …_

 # Post modern role models